mat-0/cheltenham-open-data/_pages/flood-warnings.md

 This message will be updated by 19:00, 14 November 2025 or as the situation changes.

+- Flood alert: River Dikler from Condicote to Little Rissington
+- Forecast high river levels throughout the evening may lead to flooding.
+Flooding is possible from the evening of 14 November 2025 .
+Flooding of low lying land and roads is possible.
+Further rain, which could be heavy at times, is forecast over the next few hours.
+We expect river levels to remain high overnight on 14 November 2025.
+We are closely monitoring the situation .
+Avoid using low lying footpaths and any bridges near local watercourses .
+This message will be updated by 9:00AM on 15 November 2025 or as the situation changes.

 - Flood alert: Tributaries on the Upper River Thames above Cricklade
 - Rising river levels may lead to flooding.